 It is the same way for most other schools.
 Obviously, if I went to a school outside of my state, I would be the one who had to pay the higher fee.
 That was a big reason for me to go somewhere close to home.

 You should also note that universities, even if they are public schools in the state where you live, usually cost more than community colleges.

 When I attended Northern Virginia Community College (NVCC), the Pell Grant that I was receiving from the government was enough to help me pay for tuition for an entire academic year.
 However, the same grant would only cover one semester at the nearby university—which means those classes would cost about twice as much as the same type of courses at my community college.

 You should gather your information about costs per class at different schools in your area and outside of the state where you will be residing.
 Consider the potentially huge differences in costs before choosing a community college or university.

 Look for Transfer Partnerships

-Community colleges often have partnerships with local universities so that students can make sure the classes they complete will transfer smoothly if they decide to pursue a higher degree.
+Community colleges often partner with local universities to create “transfer agreements.”
+This means that your classes will transfer easily if you decide to pursue a higher degree.

 At NVCC, there is a program that offers guaranteed admission to universities for graduates.
 This program is going to help me transition to George Mason University.

-At my community college, there were advisers and counselors who were willing to help in the transfer process to make sure that I met all of the necessary requirements.
-It is always a good idea to ask for help if you are unsure about the best path to take and whether you are on the right track.
+At my community college, there were advisers and counselors available to help streamline my transfer process.
+They made sure that I met all of the necessary requirements.
+It is always a good idea to ask for help if you are unsure about the best path to take.
+You don’t need to wait until you are about to complete your program, either.
+Find out who to check in with on a regular basis to make sure you are on the right track.